Staining Treated Wood Decks: Pro Tips for Rich Color

 Maintenance and Longevity

 Once your deck is stained, you want to keep it looking great for as long as possible.
-Regular maintenance is the key to longevity.
-This means a little bit of work each year can save you from major refinishing jobs later.
+Regular maintenance is the key to longevity — see our full deck care and staining hub for cleaning, sealing, and repair guides.
+A little bit of work each year can save you from major refinishing jobs later.

 Regular Cleaning and Inspections

 Keep your deck clean from leaves, dirt, and debris.
-These can trap moisture and promote mold or mildew growth.
+Trapped moisture under leaf litter promotes mold and mildew growth.
 Regularly check your deck for any signs of wear, such as peeling stain or graying wood.

 Addressing small issues early prevents them from becoming big problems.